rinkupay/portfolio_inern/README.md

 # 🚀 Next.js Project

-This is a **Next.js** project built with React, providing a modern web application setup using server-side rendering, API routes, and full-stack capabilities.
+This is a **Next.js** project built with React, providing a modern web application setup using server-side rendering.

 ## 📦 Features

 - ⚡ Fast and optimized React rendering with Next.js
 - 📁 Modular component structure
 - ✅ Fully responsive design
-- 🌐 SEO optimized with dynamic meta tags

 ---